9swampy/Telnet/README.md

-I needed to issue simple commands to, and monitor, a router remotely and that's what I've been able to achieve with this little library.
-It's usage is simple, it doesn't do anything particularly fancy but if all you're wanting to do is interact with a telnet server, issuing commands, parsing text responses and respond accordingly then hopefully having taken the time to wrap this up in a simple NuGet package will make your life easier!
+I needed to issue simple commands to (and monitor) a router remotely and that's what I've been able to achieve with this little library.
+It's usage is simple, it doesn't do anything particularly fancy but if all you're wanting to do is interact with a telnet server by issuing commands, parsing text responses and having the opportunity to respond in code accordingly then hopefully having taken the time to wrap this up in a simple NuGet package will make your life easier!

+FWIW I'm happy to take merge requests and if I can help out with bugs or feature requests I'll do what I can, outside my day job ofc!

 Usage:
 ```C#